Chad Johnston: 2014–2015: Stewart–Haas Racing

+2016–2020: Chip Ganassi Racing

 Johnston would again move teams in 2016, this time moving to the No. 42 team at Chip Ganassi Racing, driven by Kyle Larson.
 At Michigan in the fall, Kyle Larson would get his first win in the Cup Series.
 The group would end up finishing the season with 1 win, 14 top-10's, and 9 top-5's leading up to a 9th place in the championship standings.

 Larson and Johnston would start off the 2017 season with 5 top 2's, one of them being a win.
 Larson would win 3 more times throughout the season, finishing 8th in the championship standings after having a lack of consistency in the playoffs.

 Johnston would remain as Larson's crew chief in 2018 and 2019.
 After a winless 2018 season, the two won at Dover International Speedway in the fall.
 In 2020, Johnston would become the crew chief for Matt Kenseth after Kyle Larson was suspended for saying a racial slur during a streamed iRacing event.

-Although he did score a second-place finish in the 2020 Brickyard 400 and a tenth place finish in his first race with the team at Darlington in May, Kenseth's return was largely a disappointment, and Johnston was released as the crew chief of the No. 42 on August 4 and replaced by the team's engineer since 2016, Phil Surgen, starting at the Michigan doubleheader.
-Surgen also substituted for Johnston in the crew chief role for one race in 2016, also coincidentally at Michigan, where he would lead Larson and the team to a third place finish in that race.
+Although he did score a second-place finish in the 2020 Brickyard 400 and a tenth-place finish in his first race with the team at Darlington in May, Kenseth's return was largely a disappointment, and Johnston was released as the crew chief of the No. 42 on August 4 and replaced by the team's engineer since 2016, Phil Surgen, starting at the Michigan doubleheader.
+Surgen also substituted for Johnston in the crew chief role for one race in 2016, also coincidentally at Michigan, where he would lead Larson and the team to a third-place finish in that race.
 Johnston had been suspended due to the lug nut rule.

+2020–2022: David Gilliland Racing

 With one race to go in the 2020 ARCA Menards Series West season, Johnston was picked up by DGR-Crosley to crew chief their No. 17 Ford of Taylor Gray in the season-finale at Phoenix, where Gray would finish third in this race.
 Johnston stayed on with the team, now just known as David Gilliland Racing, in 2021, crew chiefing Gray in his full season in the ARCA Menards Series East and part-time schedule in the main ARCA Menards Series.

-Also, the team announced that Gray would make his Truck Series debut in 2021, driving the No. 17 Ford part-time, and Johnston would also crew chief Gray in that series.
+In 2020, it was announced by DGR-Crosley that Taylor Gray would make his Truck Series debut in 2021, driving the No. 17 Ford part-time, and Johnston would be Gray's crew chief.

+2023–2024: Stewart–Haas Racing

-In December 2022, Johnston returned to Stewart-Haas Racing and the NASCAR Cup Series after it was announced that driver, Ryan Preece would replace Cole Custer in the No. 41 for the 2023 season.
+In December 2022, Johnston returned to Stewart—Haas Racing and the NASCAR Cup Series after it was announced that driver, Ryan Preece would replace Cole Custer in the No. 41 for the 2023 season.
 Johnston and Preece previously worked together in the Truck Series with David Gilliland Racing, having won together twice, at Nashville Superspeedway in 2021 and 2022.